dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 3.9.0 introduces static shortcodes, two new admin tables, and various other bugfixes and improvements.
+Version 3.9.1 brings some bugfixes and improvements to the plugin.

 == Donating ==